fsmMLK/inkscapeCreateMarkers/README.md

 # Behind the scene.

-Behind the scenes, this extension is using the extension inkscapeMadeEasy  <https://fsmmlk.github.io/inkscapeMadeEasy/>, mainly two classes defined in inkscapeMadeEasy_Draw to manage colors and create markers.
+Behind the scenes, this extension is using employing inkscapeMadeEasy  <https://github.com/fsmMLK/inkscapeMadeEasy> extesnion.
+It uses mainly two classes defined in inkscapeMadeEasy_Draw.py to manage colors and create markers.

 # Examples